 The North Lounge, New York City

-So how could this relate to an organization of world states, now almost 200 members?
-Its aim is to prevent conflict among States and foster goodwill, or at least co-existence, say through cultural exchanges.
-All to the good, but not directly affecting drink and food, or anything that seems close really.*
+How could this relate to an organization of world states, now almost 200 members?
+Its aim is to prevent conflict among States and foster goodwill, or at least co-existence.
+All good, but does that affect drink and food, gastronomically I mean?*

-Yet I discuss the U.N. below because I learned it has a bar in New York, the North Delegates’ Lounge.
-It’s the watering hole and social centre of the U.N., reserved for delegates and their staff, the Secretariat staff, U.N.-accredited media, and their guests.
+I discuss the U.N. below because I learned it has a bar in New York, the North Delegates’ Lounge.
+This is the watering hole and social centre of the U.N., reserved for delegates and their staff, Secretariat staff, U.N.-accredited media, and guests.

 I’ve passed by the U.N. many times in New York.
-I’ve never been inside, and tended to gaze simply at the striking tall tower completed in 1952, the Secretariat.
+I’ve never been inside, and would just gaze at the striking tall tower completed in 1952, the Secretariat.
 There is also the low, pavilion-like structure alongside, the General Assembly.

-Between them further back though, facing the East River, is the Social and Economic Conference Centre of the U.N.
-On the second story on the north side is the Lounge.
-The Delegates Dining Hall, which is partly open to the public (in normal times), is on the fourth floor.
+Between them, further back, facing the East River is the Social and Economic Conference Centre of the U.N.
+On the second story, north side, is the Lounge.
+The Delegates Dining Hall, partly open to the public in normal times, is on the fourth floor.

-A few years ago the North Lounge underwent a significant remodelling and update.
+A few years ago the North Lounge underwent a significant renovation.
 This article explains the background, by Jordan Kushins in Gizmodo (2013).
-A Dutch “dream team” was commissioned to do the design and renovation.
+A Dutch “dream team” of designers was put in charge of the work.

-I think they did a nice job.
-The pastel scheme is effective, it reminds me of university conference rooms in the 1970s but updated with ‘all mod cons’.
-Maybe a retro look was intended.
+They did a nice job.
+The pastel scheme is effective, reminding me of 1970s college conference rooms, updated with ‘all mod cons’.
+By this I mean no criticism, and maybe a retro look was intended.

-The work was undertaken by The Netherlands at its expense, and on completion was presented to the U.N. – in effect to the world – as a gift of the Dutch people.
-It was a component of a larger revamp of the U.N. facilities in New York.
-Different countries assumed responsibility for different components of the work.
+The Netherlands undertook this work at its expense, and on completion presented the results to the U.N. – in effect to the world.
+It was a gift of the Dutch people, a component of a larger revamp of U.N. facilities in New York.
+Different countries took responsibility for different potions of the work.

 Below is how the North Lounge looked in 1952 (UN Photo, Walter Ethelbach).

 The Lounge has a “Beer of the Month” program, which is all to the good.
-It chose Bira91 IPA from India a couple of years ago, as nicely reported at the NDTV site.
+It chose Bira91 IPA from India a couple of years ago, as well-reported at the NDTV site.

 The North Lounge in 1958